White text on a black background reads: "Skillful play. Strong character."

 Team sports are a proven driver of wellbeing.

-Children who play regularly in safe, engaging environments thrive, physically, mentally, and socially.
-The impact can last a lifetime.
+Children who engage in sports regularly thrive, physically, mentally, and socially.
+The positive impacts are well documented, and can last a lifetime.

-At Sasa, we believe every young person deserves the dignity of access to high quality, professionally led sport.
-With almost half the population under 18, the potential of youth is extraordinary.
+At Sasa, we believe every young person deserves a safe place to play, belong, and discover their strengths.
+With almost half of Rwanda’s population under 18, the potential of our youth is extraordinary.

-That’s why we run joyful, FIFA standard programmes in communities across the country, making sport a meaningful part of growing up for every child who loves to play.
+That’s why we run safe, joyful, UEFA-standard programmes in communities across the country, making sport a meaningful part of growing up for children who love to play.

-Data sources: President’s Council on Sports, Fitness & Nutrition Science Board; Project Play, Aspen Institute; Youth Sport Trust; World Bank; National Institute of Statistics Rwanda.
+Data sources: World Health Organization; Todorovic N et al; President’s Council on Sports, Fitness & Nutrition Science Board; Project Play, Aspen Institute; Youth Sport Trust; World Bank; National Institute of Statistics Rwanda.

 OUR MISSION